Holi Festival in Nepal- The Color festival date and Celebration

 People celebrate this festival with great exhilaration and excitement.
-At the time of the Holi, the roads are also quite empty because of the holiday so you can enjoy and walk anywhere around the street.
-The most important colour during this day is pink which name is gulal in Nepali.
+At the time of the Holi, the roads are also quite empty because of the holiday, so you can enjoy walking anywhere around the street.
+Today’s most crucial color is pink, called gulal in Nepali.
 People also throw a bucket of water at each other.
-Thus, Holi is a colourful festival and is playing around entire Nepal with full joy and enjoyment.
-This festival is celebrating to enjoy the win of brightness over darkness.
+Thus, Holi is a colorful festival that plays around Nepal with complete joy and enjoyment.
+This festival celebrates the win of brightness over darkness.

-In ancient times Holi used to be celebrated for a week.
-In some villages, Holi is still celebrating for a week but in the major cities of Nepal like Kathmandu, it celebrates for a day.
+In ancient times, Holi used to be celebrated for a week.
+Holi is still celebrated in some villages for a week, but in the major cities of Nepal like Kathmandu, it is celebrated for a day.
 You should also be a part of Holi.
-You can do a water balloon fight and colour smirking.
-It is also a chance to be close to the culture and tradition of Nepal.
+You can do a water balloon fight and color smirking.
+It is also a chance to be close to the culture and traditions of Nepal.
 Adult people celebrate Holi to remember the days of their childhood.
 During this festival, people do not care about their appearance and cleanliness.

-You must follow all the safety precautions and celebrate Holi with a lesser number of people as possible.
-Since the festival is the reason which makes your life more exciting so you should enjoy this beautiful festival of colour. as per the lunar calendar, Holi always falls on different dates.
-Holi Festival Nepal 2021 falls on March 28 and March 29.
+You must follow all the safety precautions and celebrate Holi with as few people as possible.
+Since the festival is the reason that makes your life more exciting, you should enjoy this beautiful festival of color.
+As per the lunar calendar, Holi always falls on different dates.
+Holi Festival Nepal 2024 falls on March 24 and March 25.

-Some tips you need to know for celebrating Holi festival in Nepal
+Here are some tips you need to know for celebrating the Holi festival in Nepal

-- Since the synthetic colours are harmful to your face and your body so to keep your body safe from the chemical reaction, before playing Holi massage your body with coconut oil, including your hair and face.
-Make sure that you massage for about 10 minutes.
+- Since synthetic colors harm your face and body, to keep your body safe from the chemical reaction, before playing Holi, massage your body with coconut oil, including your hair and face.
+Make sure that you rub for about 10 minutes.

-- To prevent the global coronavirus this year, keep your body safe and hand sanitizes.
-Also do not walk here and there unnecessarily and play Holi with the lesser amount of people as possible.
+- To prevent the global coronavirus this year, keep your body safe and hand sanitizer.
+Also, do not walk here and there unnecessarily and play Holi with as few people as possible.

-- Since the colours can make your nail dirty, it is better to wear darker shades of nail polish as it will be your nail clear.
+- Since the colors can make your nails dirty, it is better to wear darker shades of nail polish as it will make your nails clear.

-- Before going out to play Holi festival in Nepal, you will have to remove and change all your ornaments like gold and silver as they might damage with the colours permanently.
+- Before going to the Holi festival in Nepal, you must remove and change all your ornaments, like gold and silver, as they might permanently damage the colors.

-- Holi festival in Nepal is a raw festival; you should not wear any type of makeup except body moisturize because while playing Holi there will be a chemical reaction between your make-up and the colour which may lead to several skin-related problems.
+- Holi festival in Nepal is a raw festival; you should not wear any makeup except body moisturize because while playing Holi, there will be a chemical reaction between your makeup and the color, which may lead to several skin-related problems.

-- Your hair can get damage while playing Holi as the dry colours will make your hair drier.
-So it is always s better to tie your hair up in any kind of pun or plait which will enable the colour to reach your scalp or hair roots.
+- Your hair can get damaged while playing Holi, as the dry colors will make your hair drier.
+So it is always better to tie your hair up in any pun or plait, enabling the color to reach your scalp or hair roots.

 Tips to consider while playing Holi

-- The quality of colour is very important for playing Holi these days, s, if possible, avoid the use of synthetic colours as they can cause skin irritation and other kind problems.
+- The quality of color is essential for playing Holi these days; if possible, avoid using synthetic colors as they can cause skin irritation and other problems.

-- Do not go crazy while playing Holi, remember to play it slowly as the more colour you play with it will be harder to scrub or wash it off.
+- Please do not go crazy while playing Holi; remember to play it slowly, as the more colors you play with, the harder it will be to scrub or wash it off.

-- As there is the saying what you sow shall you reap, you should play Holi in a proper manner.
-If you misbehave with the people while playing Holi then you might get into serious problems so be careful and enjoy it like a festival.
+- As there is the saying, what you sow shall reap; you should adequately play Holi.
+If you misbehave with people while playing Holi, then you might get into serious problems, so be careful and enjoy it like a festival.

 Tips for after playing Holi

-- When you finish playing Holi remember, before going to the shower once again apply coconut oil in your body where there is colour. this will help to get rid of the colour stain quickly.
+- When you finish playing Holi, remember to apply coconut oil to your body where there is color before going to the shower.
+This will help to get rid of the color stain quickly.

-- The colour may enter your ever for any reason, in that case, dip cotton buds in Luke warm water and apply it to your eyes or ears from outside.
-This will clean the colour from inside eyes and ears.
+- The color may enter your eyes for any reason; in that case, dip cotton buds in warm water and apply it to your eyes or ears from the outside.
+This will clean the color from inside the eyes and ears.

-- At the end of the day if you have Bhaang or alcohol then, make yourself some nice lemon juice and have it.
-And you can also use the left-over lemons to scrub your palms and heels as this will make it softer.
+- At the end of the day, if you have Bhaang or alcohol, then make yourself some excellent lemon juice and have it.
+You can also use the leftover lemons to scrub your palms and heels, as this will make them softer.

-- The word Holi is describing in the legendary story of Prahalad.
-According to this story Holi derived from the name Holika as it is the celebration of her death.
+- The word Holi is described in the legendary story of Prahalad.
+According to this story, Holi is derived from the name Holika, which celebrates her death.

-- Holi festival in Nepal is also the national festival of many parts of country .
-Although Holi is a Hindu festival it also considers as the secular festival as people of all the religion celebrate Holi.
-Despite the difference in the case, religion and nationality all people celebrate Holi by apply color to each other’s faces.
+- Holi festival in Nepal is also the national festival of many parts of the country.
+Although Holi is a Hindu festival, it is also considered a secular festival as people of all religions celebrate Holi.
+Despite the difference in the case, religion, and nationality, everyone celebrates Holi by applying color to each other’s faces.

-- On Holi eve a born is light in every corner of the country and people offer religious prayer to that fir asking for forgiveness and wipe out the evilness from the society.
+- On Holi Eve, a born is light in every corner of the country, and people offer religious prayers to that, asking for forgiveness and wiping out the evilness from society.

-- Earlier Bhaang juice makes during Holi to increase the spirit of the people for celebrating Holi.
-Thi makes forget all kinds of restriction and enmity among each other.
+- Earlier, Bhaang juice makes during Holi to increase the spirit of the people for celebrating Holi.
+This makes them forget all kinds of restrictions and hostility among each other.

-- Traditionally Holi celebrates in Nepal and India only but nowadays Holi has been celebrating in many nations of the world like Barcelona, the Philippines, Sri Lanka, and America.
-Thus, Holi has been evolving and spreading among the various nation of the world.
+- Traditionally, Holi is celebrated in Nepal and India only, but nowadays, Holi has been observed in many nations like Barcelona, the Philippines, Sri Lanka, and America.
+Thus, Holi has evolved and spread among the world’s various countries.

 - Holi festival in Nepal is a celebration of good and truth over evil.

-- This also gives the indicator of the change of season. in earlier days people used to know that winter has ended and spring has arrived when they celebrate Holi.
+- This also gives the indicator of the change of season.
+In earlier days, people used to know that winter had ended and Spring had arrived when they celebrated Holi.

-- Holi festival in Nepal that is celebrated in two days in the major cities of Kathmandu.
-On the first day preparation of Holi.
-Later born fire is light to do tractional rituals and the second day of Holi is “Ranwali Holi” is the main day.
+- Holi festival in Nepal is celebrated in two days in the major cities of Kathmandu, on the first day of preparation for Holi.
+Later, fire is lit to do tractional rituals, and the second day of Holi, “Ranwali Holi,” is the primary day.